Hyldem0er/Skirnir/README.md

 <a id="installation"></a>
 ## Setup

-To install the required dependencies, navigate to the project directory and run the following command in a termibal:
+To install the required dependencies, navigate to the project directory and run the following command in a terminal:

 ```shell
 pip install -r requirements.txt